Office: 633B Salk

 Dr. McGivney has been honored as fellow by both the American College of Clinical Pharmacy and the American Pharmacists Association.
-She has been recognized by the National Association of Chain Drug Stores as Community Faculty member of the year in 2011, the American Pharmacists Association Community Residency Preceptor of the year in 2012, the University of Pittsburgh Chancellor’s Distinguished Teaching Award in 2015, among other awards.
+She has been recognized by the National Association of Chain Drug Stores as Community Faculty member of the year in 2011, the American Pharmacists Association Community Residency Preceptor of the year in 2012, the University of Pittsburgh Chancellor’s Distinguished Teaching Award in 2015, National Association of State Pharmacy Associations Innovations Award for Pennsylvania in 2018, among other awards.